lixiao189/Vim_BackUP/README.md

    :PlugInstall
    ```

-   This config use the youcompleteme extension, this extension need to be compiled before use.
+   This config use the youcompleteme extension, this extension **need to be compiled before use**.
    You can get some information from the official site of it:
    [https://github.com/ycm-core/YouCompleteMe](https://github.com/ycm-core/YouCompleteMe)